 This code shall guide all persons, agencies, and organizations who administer, supervise use of, or deliver interpreting services to the courts.
-Ensuring equal access to the communication, however, may on occasion conflict with this code.
-When unique situations necessitate an exception to the code in order to ensure effective communication, the court may so allow.
+Ensuring equal access to the communication, however, may on occasion conflict with this Code.
+When unique situations necessitate an exception to the Code in order to ensure effective communication, the court may so allow.
 For clarification, the following definitions should be kept in mind.
 Interpretation is the oral or signed transfer of meaning from one language into another language.
 The interpretation should conserve the meaning, tone, style, and register of the original message without additions or omissions.
 Translation is rendering written material from one language into written form in another language.

-Violations of this code may result in the interpreter being deleted from a court's list of qualified, registered, master level, and/or certified interpreters.
+Violations of this Code may result in the interpreter being deleted from a court's list of Nevada credentialed (i.e., certified, registered, and conditionally approved) interpreters.

-1. ACCURACY AND COMPLETENESS
+1: ACCURACY AND COMPLETENESS